syncthing/docs/rest/cluster-pending-devices-delete.rst

 .. versionadded:: 1.18.0

-Remove records about a pending remote device, without ignoring it in the configuration.
+Remove records about a pending remote device which tried to connect.
 Valid values for the ``device`` parameter are those from the corresponding :doc:`/rest/cluster-pending-devices-get` endpoint.

 .. code-block:: bash